heisaman/heisaman.github.io/_posts/2017-3-25-The-Munger-Operating-System.md

 ![The Munger Operating System](http://7xqyb5.com1.z0.glb.clouddn.com/Munger-Operating-System.jpg)

-## To get what you want, deserve what you want.
+## 1. To get what you want, deserve what you want.
 Trust, success, and admiration are earned.

-## Learn to love and admire the right people, live or dead.
+## 2. Learn to love and admire the right people, live or dead.

-## Acquiring wisdom is a moral duty as well as a practical one.
+## 3. Acquiring wisdom is a moral duty as well as a practical one.

-## Learn to fluency [the big multidisciplinary ideas](https://www.farnamstreetblog.com/mental-models/) of the world and use them regularly.
+## 4. Learn to fluency [the big multidisciplinary ideas](https://www.farnamstreetblog.com/mental-models/) of the world and use them regularly.
 ------
-###The Farnam Street Latticework of Mental Models
+#### *The Farnam Street Latticework of Mental Models*
 **Human Psychology**

 Biases emanating from the Availability Heuristic: